barharding/stock-analysis/README.md

 The For Loop performs the following steps:
 1. The counter is set to iterate through the rows
-2. The currticker variable is set to the current ticker by the tickerIndex array which is incremented by the tickercounter
+2. The currticker is set to the current ticker by the tickerIndex array which is incremented by the tickercounter (the code will only look at rows equal to the index ticker)
-3. at the first row, it checks to see if the cells
+3. The tickervolumes array is populated by the volume in column 8 of the row for that ticker
+4. The conditional statement for StaringPrice is executed and if true it writes to the starting price array that ticker
+5. The conditional statement for EndingPrice is executed and if true it writes to the ending price array for that ticker

 **_Figure 8:Refactored Single Loop_**